 About 50 percent of consumers expect web pages to load within two seconds.
 And at three seconds, 40 percent of these users will grow impatient and look elsewhere.
-If your WordPress website speed struggles to load in a timely fashion, it’s costing you traffic and the conversions that come with it.
+So if your WordPress website speed struggles to load in a timely fashion, it’s costing you traffic and the conversions that come with it.

-When Amazon lowered its page loading time by one second, conversions increased by seven percent.
+When Amazon lowered its page loading time by one second, conversions increased seven percent.
 For a major company like Amazon, trimming that second earns the company $1.6 billion annually.

 Your small business will see modest but calculable gains by increasing page load speeds.
 If you know your conversion value, see what you stand to gain by increasing conversions by seven percent.
 Extremely slow websites can trim off additional seconds and thus enjoy larger benefits.

 This is all to say your company has a vested interest in running a streamlined, efficient WordPress website.
-There’s plenty to gain, whether it’s more traffic, increased conversions, or superior customer satisfaction.
+There’s plenty to gain, whether more traffic, increased conversions, or superior customer satisfaction.

 How To Measure WordPress Website Speed

 According to Google, an ideal page loading speed is below three seconds.
 But that’s not always possible.
-If you take a look at Google’s average speed index, most websites take a little over six seconds to load.
+If you look at Google’s average speed index, most websites take a little over six seconds to load.